jasonn85/Skewt/README.md

 - User location, if granted, is anonymized before being sent to any external API.

 # Free?
-Skew-T Log-P plots will stay free as long as a free API exists.
+Skew‑T Log‑P plots will stay free as long as a free API exists.
 Future interactive lessons, quizzes, integrations with external tools, and more advanced visualizations may appear with a cost.

 # Hire me to build your app
 [Itsa me](https://github.com/jasonn85)